University of Western Australia: Residential colleges

 Residential colleges and additional student residential buildings close to the campus include University Hall (formerly known as Currie Hall), St George's College, St Catherine's College, Trinity Residential College and St Thomas More College.
 St Catherine's College also offers short stays for non-student visitors.

 The colleges border each other and run along the main campus.
 Students of UWA refer to the location of the colleges, which run along a common road, as "college row".
 All the colleges are co-ed and host several inter-college events throughout the year, in which residents of the various hostels compete against one another in a selection of events.
 Notable inter-college events include lip dub, in which the colleges compete against one another in a series of lip dub videos, and battle of the bands.

 Some of the residential colleges have their own mascots.
 St Catherine's mascot is a cat, St George's a dragon and St Thomas More's a rooster.

 Students along college row tend to have short names for each of the colleges, and nicknames for the hostels have become a part of the resident culture.
 St Catherine's College is known as St Cat's, St Thomas More College nicknamed Tommy More, St George's College George's, University Hall Uni Hall and Trinity Residential College Trin.

+Sport

+The WAIS Warriors basketball team played their home games at UWA during their brief stint in the State Basketball League between 1989 and 1991.